justuswill/Betonrisse/README.md

 Tools for data analysis and visualization are contained in `data/data_tools.py`.
-These include methods for plotting histograms of pixel values, plotting batches and calculating dataset-wide characteristics like the mean, standard daviation or maxima.
+These include methods for plotting histograms of pixel values, plotting batches and calculating dataset-wide characteristics like the mean, standard deviation or maximum.

 For use cases see `test.py` (or `dif-data.py`).